QarthO/qMobsDropEggs/README.md

 # Will only drop an egg if killed by a player
 requires-player-killer: true
-# Will check if the player has the permission: 'qMDE.player'
+# Will check if the player has the permission: 'qmde.player'
 killer-requires-permission: true

 # Mobs won't drop eggs if their spawn reason matches anything in this list